Skip to main contentSkip to navigation

 NVMe SSD Data Recovery

 NVMe drives connect over PCIe using a protocol designed for flash storage, not the ATA commands SATA drives use.
 When an NVMe controller burns out, firmware corrupts, or a power surge kills the voltage regulator, SATA recovery tools cannot help.
-We use the PC-3000 Portable III with NVMe-specific modules to enter vendor diagnostic modes for Samsung, Phison, Silicon Motion, Western Digital, and Maxio controllers.
+We use the PC-3000 Portable III with NVMe-specific modules for Phison and Silicon Motion Technological Mode entry, with limited Samsung diagnostic access, and hardware-level stabilization for Western Digital and Maxio controllers.
 M.2 2230, M.2 2280, U.2, and PCIe add-in card form factors.
 All work in-house at our Austin, TX lab.

 Louis Rossmann